 Christina was born in 1861, named after Mary's mother, but she died five years later.

-Margaret Jane was born in 1865.
+Margaret Jane was born on December 22,1865.
 She was a cotton weaver, and married fellow Aberdonian Peter Mitchell, two years her senior, on April 11th, 1889 at Gallowgate, Glasgow.
 However, they lived in Aberdeen where their seven children were all born.
 Thomas, Jemima, Mary, William, Helen and the gloriously named Hind John Foxcroft Mitchell.
 There was, of course, a Williamina Mitchell, born about 1896.
 Margaret died on April 29th 1911, just forty-six years old.

-William and Barbara's first daughter, Lillie Gordon Hillyard, was born in 1904 in Manchester where William had moved following his mother's death.
+William and Barbara's first daughter, Lillie Gordon Hillyard (above right) was born in 1904 in Manchester where William had moved following his mother's death in 1903.
 Perhaps his sister, Williamina, had recommended Manchester.
 Lillie went on to marry Norman Cecil Anderson, a saw miller, in 1925.
 They had four children, Norma Cecilia, Alexander, Dorothy, and William.
 She died in Aberdeen in 1960.

 William and Barbara returned to Aberdeen where Maggie Reid Hillyard was born in 1906.
 Barbara died on Nov 5th 1954 in Aberdeen, and William died the following year.
 I discovered Lillie's details through contact from her grand-daughter who now lives in Australia.
 Her family register notes have greatly helped fill in some of the gaps in my knowledge of the family, and the above photographs were sent by her.

 On January 4th, 1892, John Hillyard died in Aberdeen, aged sixty-seven.
 The 1901 Census shows Mary, now sixty-eight, living at 85, Wales Street, Aberdeen with William and Barbara.
-She also has the company of her one-year-old grandson William and newly-born Charles.
-Barbara's younger sister, Helen, is also there.
+She also has the company of her one-year-old grandson William and newly-born Charles (see his Golden Wedding photo with Margaret opposite) Barbara's younger sister, Helen, is also at Wales Street.
 A very special time for Mary.
 She died on December 20th, 1903, months before her grand-daughter Lillie's birth in Manchester.